jundalisay/sp/content/en/research/dampier/voyage/chapter-13e.md

-## The General'S Foul Dealing And Exactions
+## The General's Foul Dealing and Exactions

 Captain Swan was much vexed at the general's actions for he promised to supply us with as much beef as we want.
 But now he  would not make good his promise.